XRFXLP/NVSentinel/docs/designs/011-kubernetes-object-monitor.md

    - Uses generic `resource` variable that represents the specified GVK object
    - When predicate evaluates to `true` → **unhealthy event sent**
    - When predicate evaluates to `false` → **healthy/recovery event sent**

+3. **Node Association** (optional, CEL expression): Associates the health event with a specific Node
+   - Required for non-Node resources (Events, Pods, etc.) that should be associated with a Node
+   - For Node resources, this is implicit (uses the Node name itself)
+   - Expression must return a string (the Node name)
+   - Can use `lookup()` function to query related objects

 #### Supported Resource Types